Our Board is Committed to the Community

 Laurie Pelham, Vice President

 Laurie and her husband, Doug, relocated to Stevensville from Redmond, Washington in 2011.
 Laurie joined the board in 2012 and served as President in 2015 and 2016.
 Laurie worked 20 years at a K-12 public school district developing and implementing technology solutions.
 She now consults for American and international schools in Singapore, China and Russia.
 Over the years she has worked with PTSA, the Schools Foundation, Little League baseball, Redmond Football Association board and St. Mary’s Mission Founder’s Day.
 Laurie’s interest in serving on the board is to help Stevensville continue the tradition of working together as a community making it a great place to live and work.
-Laurie also volunteers with the Historic St. Mary’s Mission Founder’s Day committee.

 JoyceAnne Jodsaas, Secretary/Treasurer